 Avoiding loneliness is a big reason older adults stay involved, but it is rarely enough if you are seeking love, too.

 Maybe you have reached a point where the whole “real love” idea is unrealistic, and a companion or roommate would be perfectly fine.
 That works.
-But if you are like my good friend who has been working on “being alone” issues in therapy for years, but remain healthy and discontent with partners because the therapy isn’t working- this is a Catch 22.
-Accept your need to be in a relationship and stop trying to fix it , if you can’t get comfortable.
+But if you are like my good friend who has been working on “being alone” issues in therapy for years but remains healthy and discontent with partners because the therapy isn’t working- this is a Catch-22.
+Accept your need to be in a relationship and stop trying to fix it, if you can’t get comfortable.

-So, you are not thrilled about going back on Dating Apps?
+You’re not thrilled about going back on dating apps.